do the cabins have wifi?

 What happens to our trash?

 Without local utilities, the McCarthy — Kennicott area is without a landfill.
-Rubbish from the valley — including McCarthy Cabins — is generally hauled to the Glennallen landfill, a 7-hour round-trip drive.
-It's always helpful and appreciated when guests offer to pack out their own.
+Rubbish from the valley — including McCarthy Cabins — is hauled to the Glennallen landfill, a 7-hour round-trip drive.
+It's always helpful and very appreciated when guests offer to pack out their own.

 How long does it take to drive the McCarthy road?